Image of St. John's Fountain from overhead view.

 Harper Center Renovations

 In 2021, Creighton debuted the renovated Harper Center, home to the Heider College of Business.
 Since 2011, Creighton’s first named school or college has seen enrollment surge 75%, with four out of five students coming from outside Omaha.
-The renovations show Creighton’s commitment to a transformative business education and ensure that campus’s east anchor shines brighter than ever.
+The renovations show Creighton’s commitment to a transformative business education and ensure the campus’s east anchor shines brighter than ever.

 Lab and Classroom Renewal